fedora-eln/distrobaker/README.md

 ##### `source`

-The `source` block configures the upstream source for component sync, specifically the `scm` root as well as the lookaside `cache`.
+The `source` block configures the upstream source for component sync, specifically the `scm` root as well as the lookaside `cache`, the Koji build system profile and the MBS instance.

 `scm` is a base URL of the upstream source control.
 Read-only access is sufficient.

-`cache` and defines the lookaside `url`, `cgi` and `path`, where `url` is the cache base URL, `cgi` is its upload interface and `path` is Python-formatted string passed to pyrpkg defining the file path used by this particular cache.
+`cache` defines the lookaside `url`, `cgi` and `path`, where `url` is the cache base URL, `cgi` is its upload interface and `path` is Python-formatted string passed to pyrpkg defining the file path used by this particular cache.

+`profile` specifies the Koji build system profile name; the specified configuration must be available on the host, along with the necessary certificates.

+`mbs` is a stub link to the MBS instance.
+This is currently unused.

 Example: